 Hecla acquired the Rock Creek project in June 2015 with the acquisition of Revett Mining Company.
 The Rock Creek project is located approximately five miles northeast of Noxon, Sanders County, Montana (about 50 miles north of the Lucky Friday mine in Idaho).
-The property is approximately 1,550 acres.

 Consistent with Hecla’s core values, protection of the environment and wildlife is paramount and the Rock Creek Grizzly Bear Mitigation plan will contribute to both the protection and recovery of the species.